Bring Healing, Justice, and Reconciliation to Your Community with Liberty’s MS in Criminal Justice – Restorative Justice

 Restorative justice can complement other criminal justice methods by providing a way for victims and offenders alike to be actively involved in the justice process.
 Not only does it treat crime as disregard for society’s laws – it also considers how crime can seriously impact individual people.
 By learning this process, you can prompt criminals to take responsibility for their actions and reconcile with their victims.
 Through methods such as mediation and face-to-face meetings, you can help offenders and victims come together to deal with the aftermath of a criminal offense and determine how to repair the harm caused by it.

 If you want to gain a deeper understanding of the restorative justice process, Liberty University’s 100% online Master of Science (MS) in Criminal Justice – Restorative Justice degree may be for you.
 This program can help equip you to facilitate the reentry of former offenders into society and promote constructive reform of the American criminal justice system.
-Partner with us and learn how to protect and heal your community.
+Partner with us and study skills and perspectives to help protect and heal your community.

 Why Choose Liberty’s Master’s in Restorative Justice Online?